Landlord property – PT 2 – landlord courses

 Universities such as the College of Estate Management offer some very good courses.
 I have done several there myself including the diploma in property investment.
 However, these courses are very much aimed at the commercial sector and at degree level or above.
 This is at a level higher than a landlord needs for being able to run and expand their residential letting business.

 There are several distance learning courses which offer structured learning; one for property developing whilst the other is aimed at those interested in property investment.

-What is really needed though is a recognised course and qualification that can enable individuals to study all the aspects of property investment including the legal back ground as well as some of the ‘trick of the trade’ in starting and developing a residential investment business.
+What is really needed though is a recognised landlord course and qualification that can enable individual landlords to study all the aspects of property investment including the legal back ground as well as some of the ‘trick of the trade’ in starting and developing a residential investment business.
 If there is one out there we have missed we would love to know about it.
 Property Hawk also welcome feedback from landlords on their experiences of courses they have been on.
 We can then paste those in our new comments section.

 In the mean time landlords are FREE to use the Landlords Bible to help them navigate their way through the day to day issues that confronts us all as 21st century property investors.